aprs434/aprs434.github.io/README.md

 For this reason, smartphone OS companies like Google have initially [war-driven](https://en.wikipedia.org/wiki/Wardriving) entire countries to map the location of WLAN base stations.
 Nowadays, the same smartphone operating systems report these locations back to these companies' servers.

-One could envision sending the compressed 64‑bit MAC address of the strongest received WLAN node to an APRS\ 434 i‑gate.
+One could envision sending the compressed 64‑bit MAC address of the strongest received WLAN node to an APRS&nbsp;434 i‑gate.
 The i‑gate would then look up the approximate geographic coordinates from an Internet service, modify the geolocation frame with this information before forwarding it to [APRS‑IS](http://www.aprs-is.net).
 Conversely, APRS‑IS could be augmented to accept MAC-addresses and to perform the geolocation lookup.